Monday, 22 February 2016

 unused

-The other thing this series marked was our first recordings post-"Souvenir Cabin".
-A bit off book, with a nod to costume and another nod to banter, it was the first live sketch show I'd ever done.
-I loved doing it, and felt by the third of my three nights pretty justified in loving doing it, but I'm not sure what I picked up helped me in Series 5.
+The other thing this series marked was our first recordings post "Souvenir Cabin".
+A bit off book, with a nod to costume and another nod to banter, it was the first live sketch show I'd ever done, and I loved doing it.
+By the third of my three nights I felt pretty justified loving doing it too, but I'm not sure what I picked up helped me in Series 5.
 I'm talking about the grunting.
 I'm talking about the weird unscripted grunting before you even realise my character's in the scene.
 I don't know.
 No point worrying about your craft now, sunshine.
 Plough on...

 Thank you, thank you, Ste-eve Ullathorne.